CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 ### XCMS3

-The feature table should include...
+The feature table should include a header row with the following headers:

+1. Row.names - where the feature identifier is prefixed with "FT"
+2. mzmed
+3. rtmed

+Following these headers are the samples.